Oflameo/pittmesh_dns/setup.md

 To get all of the software installed needed to run a Pittmesh DNS server can be provisioned by running playbooks `basepkg.yml` and `specpkg.yml`.

-The DNS service isn't enabled or started by default.
-If you are using systemd you can login and use the following to get the DNS service enabled and started.
-The following commands must be ran with elevated permissions.

-    systemctl enable bind9
-    systemctl start bind9

 After the DNS server is provisioned it will update itself every hour on the 55 minute by executing `pmd-update.yml` with ansible via cron by pulling down the target git repository, writing `template/bind/db.pittmesh.j2` to